naturalcrit/homebrewery/README.md

 Have fun!

 ### Docker Image
-You can use [Docker](https://docs.docker.com) to get up and running with NaturalCrit.
+You can use [Docker](https://docs.docker.com) to get up and running with the Homebrewery.

 1. Install Docker
 1. Clone the repo